w3c/wot/plugfest/2018-prague/result-fujitsu.md

    We use Node-RED to lookup TD and set/get property value and Action.
    Nimura-san use scripting api.

-### Hitachi
-   Our Servients are example of "minimal Servient implementations", which is mentioned in [the Architecture document](https://w3c.github.io/wot-architecture/#application).
-We can easily connect to WoT device using IoT tools that support HTTP REST API call.
-   It might be a good idea to check connectivity of other existing IoT tools for broader adoption of WoT.
-   And also, it may be better to mention legacy *applications* (i.e. existing, commonly-used IoT tools) connectivity in the Architecture document, same as legacy *devices*.

-### Panasonic
-   Supported both Scripting App and NodeRED
-   Future work: cross domain scenario (home, mobility, social infrastructure, etc) with meaningful scenario.

 ## 2.3 Connect with node-wot